-We produce sugar, starch & sweeteners, alcohol, bioethanol, vegetable protein, animal nutrition, renewables and electricity in Europe, Brazil, Africa, the Indian Ocean (Reunion Island) and Asia, through the processing of a wide range of agricultural raw materials including sugar beet, sugarcane, corn, wheat, potatoes, cassava and alfalfa, equivalent to 47.3 million tonnes during the 2019/20 season.
+We produce sugar, starch & sweeteners, alcohol, bioethanol, plant-based protein, animal nutrition, renewables and electricity in Europe, Brazil, Africa, the Indian Ocean (Réunion Island) and Asia, through the processing of a wide range of agricultural raw materials including sugar beet, sugarcane, corn, wheat, potatoes, cassava and alfalfa, equivalent to 44.2 million tonnes during the 2020/2021 crop season.

 We are a market leader across our product range.
 By volume, we are the leading sugar producer in France, one of the top three sugar producers in Europe and the second largest sugar producer in Brazil.
-Sugar products accounted for 39.7% of our total revenues for the financial year ended March 31, 2020.
+Sugar products accounted for 38% of our total revenues for the six months ended September 30, 2021.
 We are also the second largest producer of alcohol and ethanol by capacity and the third largest producer of both starch products and sweeteners products in Europe.

 Our product offering is diversified across multiple end markets.
-We serve a wide range of customers operating in various end-markets such as food & beverage but also pharmaceutical, retail, energy, transportation, animal nutrition, aquaculture, fermentation, construction, paper, carton, and cosmetics industries.
+We serve a wide range of customers operating in various end-markets including not only food & beverage but also pharmaceutical, retail, energy, transportation, animal nutrition, aquaculture, fermentation, construction, paper, carton and cosmetics industries.
 Our customers include leading brands such as Coca-Cola, Nestlé, PepsiCo, Ferrero, Sanofi, Johnson & Johnson, Pernod-Ricard, Diageo, Total, BP and Smurfit Kappa.
-For the financial year ended March 31, 2020, our ten largest third-party customers accounted for less than 15% of our revenue, and our most significant third-party customer accounted for less than 5% of our revenue.
+For the financial year ended March 31, 2021, our ten largest third-party customers accounted for less than 15% of our revenue, and our most significant third-party customer accounted for less than 5% of our revenue.

-We serve our customers through our global production and sales network, which consists of 48 industrial facilities across Europe, South America, Africa and Asia and supported by our presence in 130 countries worldwide.
+We serve our customers through our global production and sales network, which consists of 46 industrial facilities across Europe, South America, Africa and Asia and supported by our presence in 130 countries worldwide.
 Our retail brands benefit from strong market recognition, with leading brands such as Béghin Say in France, Whitworths in the UK and TTD in the Czech Republic.
-Our La Perruche brand is a worldwide luxury brand now available in more than 52 countries and is generally regarded as top quality sugar that is served in many high end locations around the world, including hotels, restaurants and cafés.
+Our La Perruche brand is a worldwide luxury brand now available in 50 countries and is generally regarded as top-quality sugar that is served in many high-end locations around the world, including hotels, restaurants and cafés.

-We are an agricultural cooperative company with over 12,000 cooperative members.
-In France, agricultural cooperatives are a fundamental component of the agricultural system, with a substantial number of French sugar beet growers currently belonging to an agricultural cooperative.
-Members of our cooperatives are both our shareholders and farmers, and act as our largest suppliers for sugar beet in Europe.
+We are an agricultural cooperative company with approximately 12,000 cooperative members.
+In France, agricultural cooperatives are a fundamental component of the agricultural system, and a substantial number of French sugar beet farmers currently belong to an agricultural cooperative.
+Members of our cooperative are both our shareholders and our farmers and act as our largest suppliers for sugar beet in Europe.
 181 regional representatives are elected once a year among these cooperative members to represent, assist and vote at the cooperative members' general meeting.

-We employed 22,358 employees on average during the financial year ended March 31, 2020, of which approximately 15,890 employees were employed on a permanent basis across 18 countries as of March 31, 2020.
-In addition, we employed 6,468 temporary workers for seasonal work linked to harvesting and processing periods during the financial year ended March 31, 2020.
+We employed 22,836 employees on average during the twelve months ended September 30, 2021, of which approximately 15,086 employees were employed on a permanent basis across 18 countries as of September 30, 2021.
+In addition, we employed 7,750 temporary workers for seasonal work linked to harvesting and processing periods during the twelve months ended September 30, 2021.